The Ultimate Camping Guide to Kinburn Spit National Park in Ukraine

-But the place is so worth it!
-Imagine acres of white sand beaches, clear blue waters of the Black Sea, budget-friendly camping areas, and not that many people even during the high season.
-Now, add lots of great things to do in the area, including stunning sunset boat tours, trips to the pink lakes, and birdwatching for the unique pink pelicans, and you’ll get the sense of the unique Ukrainian camping adventure that Kinburn has to offer.
+But it’s worth every step.
+Picture acres of white-sand beaches, the clear blue waters of the Black Sea, budget-friendly camping areas, and surprisingly few people even in high season.
+Add in sunset boat tours, trips to the pink lakes, and birdwatching for rare pink pelicans, and you’ll get a taste of the unique camping adventure Kinburn has to offer.

-The Kinburn Spit National Park is almost 100,000 acres of sands, a secluded strip of land hugged by the Dnipro-Buh bay from the north, and the Black Sea from the south.
+Kinburn Spit National Park covers nearly 100,000 acres of sand—a secluded strip of land bordered by the Dnipro-Buh Bay to the north and the Black Sea to the south.

 The wildlife of the Kinburn Spit National Park in Ukraine, and area perfect for camping

-Back in the USSR times, this piece of land was home to more than 1,000 villagers and was famous for the vast strawberry fields.
-The helicopters would arrive here daily, taking the locals with their harvests of deliciously sweet strawberries to the farmer’s markets in Odessa.
+Back in Soviet times, this stretch of land was home to more than 1,000 villagers and was famous for its vast strawberry fields.
+Helicopters would arrive daily, flying locals and their harvests of sweet strawberries to the farmers’ markets in Odesa.

-Today, with most of the locals gone, and only around 150 residents remaining in the three villages of Kinburn, the days of the strawberry glory and the booming local farmer economy are long gone, too.
-But this may not be as sad as it sounds.
+Today, only about 150 residents remain across the three villages of Kinburn.
+The days of strawberry glory and a booming local farm economy are gone—but that may not be as sad as it sounds.

-If you ask me, I pray for this place to remain wild and beautiful for years to come, as there are not that many locations like the Kinburn Spit left in Ukraine.
+If you ask me, I hope this place remains wild and beautiful for years to come—there are few places like Kinburn Spit left in Ukraine.

-Why is the Kinburn Spit in Ukraine Perfect for Camping?
+Why Kinburn Spit Is a Perfect Camping Spot in Ukraine

-The locals joke that you have to visit the Kinburn Spit at least once during summer to soak in the park’s awesome vibes and to accumulate the energy that will keep you going through the rest of the year.
+Locals like to joke that you should visit Kinburn Spit at least once each summer to soak up its unique energy—the kind that keeps you going for the rest of the year.

 Clean and secluded beaches of the Kinburn Spit in Ukraine make it a dream-destination for camping

-If we’re talking about the best of Ukraine’s camping sites, this one has 13 recreational areas to offer.
-Some are right at the tip of the spit, where the estuary and the sea clash.
-Others are hidden in the pine tree forests deeper in the park.
+When it comes to Ukraine’s best camping sites, Kinburn offers 13 recreational areas.
+Some sit right at the tip of the spit, where the estuary meets the sea, while others are tucked away in pine forests deeper inside the park.

-In some camps, the 4 USD fee may also include a spot in the tent, but for the most part, you will be expected to bring your own tents, sleeping bags, towels, and whatnot.
-In high season, the local cafes are working, and you can order meals instead of making your own.
-This is a good solution because unless you a driving a 4×4 with a trunk filled with food to any of the areas, it might be too much of a hassle.
-The local small stores are usually operating onsite, but these have only that much diversity products-wise.
+In some camps, the 4 USD fee may also include a spot in a tent, but for the most part you’ll need to bring your own tent, sleeping bag, towels, and other essentials.
+During high season, local cafés are open, so you can order meals instead of cooking for yourself.
+This is often the easier option—unless you’re driving a 4×4 packed with supplies, bringing in food can be a hassle.
+Small shops usually operate on-site, but their product selection is limited.

-On the other hand, eating in any of the local small camping cafes will not be very expensive, as you can plan to pay anywhere between 2 to 4 USD per meal, depending on the personal menu preferences.
+On the bright side, eating at the local camping cafés won’t break the bank.
+Expect to pay between 2 and 4 USD per meal, depending on your preferences.

 Kinburn Spit, Ukraine, beaches for camping

-At camping sites of Kinburn, there is are beaches equipped with all the essentials
+At the camping sites on Kinburn, the beaches are equipped with all the essentials.

-Kinburn in Ukraine is suitable not only for camping.
-All three of its villages offer convenient hotels, homestays, and guest houses.
-All you need to do is decide where you’d like to go for a swim.
-If it is the estuary area, consider lodging at Rymby or Pokrovka villages.
+Kinburn in Ukraine isn’t just for camping—its three villages also offer convenient hotels, homestays, and guesthouses.
+The choice depends on where you’d like to swim.
+For the estuary area, consider staying in Rymby or Pokrovka villages.

-If you’d like a stay closer to the sea, then we’re talking about the Pokrovske village.
-From here, it is a 10-minute walk to the clean and secluded beaches of the black sea.
-The prices per night in guesthouses start at 22 USD.
-In Porksovske, some of the best lodgings are at the Olhova Roschya (Alderwood Homestay) and Kryta Osyp.
+If you’d prefer to be closer to the sea, look at Pokrovske village.
+From here, it’s only a 10-minute walk to the clean, secluded beaches of the Black Sea.
+Guesthouse prices start at around 22 USD per night.
+In Pokrovske, some of the best options include Olhova Roschya (Alderwood Homestay) and Kryta Osyp.

 Pink salt lakes of the Kinburn Spit

-The pink salt lakes of the Kinburn Spit in September are all dried out, and the salt is ready to be harvested
+By September, the pink salt lakes of the Kinburn Spit have usually dried out, leaving the salt ready to be harvested.

-Getting to the Kinburn Spit National Park in Ukraine
+How to Get to Kinburn Spit National Park in Ukraine

-So, there is a number of ways to reach Kinburn camping sites.
+There are several ways to reach the Kinburn camping sites.

 Getting to Kinburn by bus

-From the Mykolaiv central bus station, there is a direct bus to the Pokrovka village.
-It takes around 6 hours to get to the destination and the schedule should be checked in advance.
+From Mykolaiv’s central bus station, a direct bus runs to Pokrovka village.
+The journey takes around six hours, and it’s best to check the schedule in advance.

 Getting to the Kinburn Spit by Car